4 Steps to Prepare yourself for Sermon Pushback (1st of a 2-Part Series)

 Even better, prayerfully preparing ourselves with the steps below will increase our confidence that we’ll know how to respond effectively, respectfully, and pastorally.

-This blog prepares us for ordinary, run of the mill pushback that nearly every preacher receives, but not pushback that is so strong it results in job loss or being physically threatened.
+This blog offers suggestions for ordinary, run of the mill pushback that nearly every preacher receives, but not pushback so strong that it results in job loss or being physically threatened.
 That kind of serious pushback requires greater depth than this article can accomplish.

 In this blog, the first of a two-part series, I offer suggestions for regulating our emotions, creating relational safety, and reflecting and getting curious.
 The second blog will focus on how to respond to pushback specifically about “political” sermons.